JD Edwards World to EnterpriseOne Upgrades

-The first part of preparing for your 9.2 upgrade is understanding the type of upgrade your planning.
+The first part of preparing for your 9.2 upgrade is understanding the type of upgrade you’re planning.
 You may have heard the term “like for like” or “technical” upgrade – this is one option.
-Another is a functional upgrade – which means that in addition to the like-for-like, there are some process changes or perhaps a new module that is implemented during the upgrade.
+Another is a functional upgrade, which means that in addition to the like-for-like, there are some process changes or perhaps a new module that is implemented during the upgrade.
 A transformational upgrade means essentially starting from scratch.

 It’s important to have good leadership on any project – especially your JDE upgrade.
 However, leadership can’t do it all – and they don’t have to know it all.

 The executive sponsor of an upgrade project leads the team and provides guidance – each person on the team has specific tasks they must complete.
 This executive sponsor should be focused on the project – and very little else.
 He or she should lead by example and have strong conviction toward completing the project on time, within budget and as close to the original scope as possible.

 Over 80% of ERP data is inactive.** For this reason, and many others, how you’ll handle your data is one of the most important aspects of your World to E1 upgrade.
 Having the opportunity to put data management best practices in place is also one of the advantages of the project.
 Below are a few data management aspects to consider:

 - Archiving – to improve system performance, among other reasons